MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 ### 2) What conditions drive the longest and most expensive hospital stays?
 <img width="479" height="713" alt="Section 2 Q2" src="https://github.com/user-attachments/assets/bbbb4b0f-222d-4021-827f-fa7798249f3b" />

+- Methodology: Joined `visit` and `billing` tables to link each medical condition with its total charges and Length of Stay (LOS).
+Used GROUP BY on both fields to aggregate charges by condition and duration, then ORDERED results by LOS (descending) and total charges to highlight the costliest and longest hospitalizations.
 - Insights Gained:
+     - Covid appears as the maximum LOS beween 9-14 days, which is in accordance with the years this dataset targets (peak covid).
+This shows substantial resource utilization for extended respitory cases.
+The sum total charge for these stays hovers consistently around 3.1M to 3.5M.
+     - Cancer, Kidney Failure, and Stroke show the largest total charges across 8–10 day stays, with totals often exceeding $50–75 million.
+     - Heart Disease maintains consistent costs but at a smaller scale, suggesting shorter or less variable stays.
+     - These results confirm that critical and chronic illnesses are the primary cost drivers for prolonged admissions.

 ```
 SELECT condition, LOS, SUM(total_charge) AS sum_total_charge